The Thessalonian Road to Self-Support

 Make it your aim to live a quiet life, to mind your own business, and to earn your own living, just as we told you before.
 By doing this you will win the respect of non-believers, and you will not have to depend on anyone for your needs.

 There are few passages of Scripture that are clearer than this one.
-Is it any wonder that I am an advocate of self-supporting missions?
-There are many practical ways to flesh out this teaching.
-At the very least we can all agree that sloth and laziness have no place in the life of a Christian.
 Every able-bodied person ought to earn his or her own living – a point that Paul emphasized time and again when he was in Thessalonica.
-Why should this principle become null and void just because a person today enters so-called “fulltime Christian ministry”?
 A high work ethic is not reserved only for “laypeople.”
 It is for every believer, whatever your calling, whatever your vocation, and whatever your circumstances.
 God has ordained that we demonstrate to a watching world the highest standards of personal responsibility.
 He wills for us to mind our own business and work for a living.
 If we don’t, we will lose the respect of non-believers, plain and simple.

 When I was in college a good friend of mine went off to seminary and then decided to go to Japan under the auspices of a well-known foreign mission board.
 His experience has to be the missionary’s greatest nightmare.
 And I need to tell his story here because I think it illustrates vividly what Paul was trying to teach the Thessalonian believers.
 As with every other missionary sent out by this particular mission board, my friend had first to undergo deputation in order to raise his financial support.
 After a long and arduous process of fundraising, he arrived in Japan, where his assignment was to reach Japanese businessmen with the Gospel.
 For four years he labored in vain.
 Not a single soul was converted, not a single church planted.
 And the reason soon became painfully obvious.
 The news that he was a salaried “missionary” was an insuperable stumbling block to these hard-working Japanese businessmen.
 They simply could not believe that the person talking to them was not gainfully employed.
 Greatly discouraged, my friend left the mission field, returned to the States, and resigned from the mission board.
 Then he immediately returned to Japan and got a job in a Japanese company that specialized in teaching English to Japanese businessmen.
 Within months he had led several of his students to Christ, and eventually a small church was formed.
 In the meantime, he had learned to speak fluent Japanese and had taken a Japanese bride.